-Task #1: Place a stack of three 2" red foam blocks on circle 6 of KIPR Mat A. Write a program that will drive the DemoBot from the start box, touch the stack without knocking it over and return to the starting box.
+Task #1: Place a Rock-a-Stack on circle 9 of KIPR Mat A. Write a program that will drive the DemoBot from the start box, touch the stack without knocking it over and return to the starting box.

-Task #2: Place a stack of three 2" red foam blocks on circle 6 of KIPR Mat A. Write a program that will drive the DemoBot from the start box around the stack without touching it, and then drive back to the start box.
+Task #2: Place a Rock-a-Stack on circle 6 of KIPR Mat A. Write a program that will drive the DemoBot from the start box around the stack without touching it, and then drive back to the start box.